DENTSPLY SIRONA (NASDAQ:XRAY) Issues FY 2023 Earnings Guidance

 DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of 1.800-1.850 for the period, compared to the consensus EPS estimate of 1.820.
 The company issued revenue guidance of $3.9 billion-$3.9 billion, compared to the consensus revenue estimate of $3.9 billion.
 DENTSPLY SIRONA also updated its FY23 guidance to $1.80-1.85 EPS.

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) last issued its earnings results on Thursday, November 2nd.
+DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) last announced its quarterly earnings results on Thursday, November 2nd.
 The medical instruments supplier reported $0.49 earnings per share for the quarter, topping the consensus estimate of $0.48 by $0.01.
-DENTSPLY SIRONA had a positive return on equity of 10.91% and a negative net margin of 5.44%.
-The company had revenue of $947.00 million during the quarter, compared to the consensus estimate of $975.21 million.
-During the same quarter in the prior year, the business earned $0.41 earnings per share.
-The company’s revenue was up .0% compared to the same quarter last year.
-As a group, sell-side analysts forecast that DENTSPLY SIRONA will post 1.82 earnings per share for the current year.
+DENTSPLY SIRONA had a negative net margin of 5.44% and a positive return on equity of 10.91%.
+The company had revenue of $947.00 million for the quarter, compared to analysts’ expectations of $975.21 million.
+During the same quarter in the previous year, the business posted $0.41 earnings per share.
+DENTSPLY SIRONA’s quarterly revenue was up .0% on a year-over-year basis.
+Equities research analysts forecast that DENTSPLY SIRONA will post 1.82 earnings per share for the current year.

 DENTSPLY SIRONA Increases Dividend

+The business also recently declared a quarterly dividend, which will be paid on Friday, January 12th.
+Stockholders of record on Friday, December 29th will be issued a $0.14 dividend.
+The ex-dividend date of this dividend is Thursday, December 28th.
+This is a boost from DENTSPLY SIRONA’s previous quarterly dividend of $0.08.
+This represents a $0.56 dividend on an annualized basis and a dividend yield of 1.52%.
+DENTSPLY SIRONA’s dividend payout ratio is presently -55.44%.

-DENTSPLY SIRONA declared that its board has approved a stock buyback program on Thursday, November 9th that allows the company to repurchase $1.00 billion in outstanding shares.
-This repurchase authorization allows the medical instruments supplier to reacquire up to 16.9% of its stock through open market purchases.
-Stock repurchase programs are typically an indication that the company’s board believes its stock is undervalued.
+DENTSPLY SIRONA announced that its board has authorized a share buyback program on Thursday, November 9th that allows the company to repurchase $1.00 billion in shares.
+This repurchase authorization allows the medical instruments supplier to repurchase up to 16.9% of its shares through open market purchases.
+Shares repurchase programs are typically an indication that the company’s board of directors believes its shares are undervalued.

-In other DENTSPLY SIRONA news, CFO Glenn Coleman acquired 10,000 shares of the firm’s stock in a transaction that occurred on Monday, November 20th.
-The stock was acquired at an average cost of $29.70 per share, with a total value of $297,000.00.
-Following the acquisition, the chief financial officer now directly owns 73,566 shares of the company’s stock, valued at approximately $2,184,910.20.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+In related news, Director Gregory T. Lucier acquired 10,000 shares of the business’s stock in a transaction dated Wednesday, November 22nd.
+The shares were purchased at an average price of $31.44 per share, for a total transaction of $314,400.00.
+Following the completion of the acquisition, the director now directly owns 43,121 shares in the company, valued at approximately $1,355,724.24.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
 Insiders own 0.76% of the company’s stock.

 Hedge Funds Weigh In On DENTSPLY SIRONA

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in XRAY.
-Point72 Asset Management L.P. bought a new position in DENTSPLY SIRONA in the 2nd quarter worth approximately $44,000.
-Parkside Financial Bank & Trust grew its holdings in DENTSPLY SIRONA by 163.7% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 915 shares of the medical instruments supplier’s stock worth $46,000 after buying an additional 568 shares in the last quarter.
-Bessemer Group Inc. grew its holdings in DENTSPLY SIRONA by 47.0% in the 4th quarter.
-Bessemer Group Inc. now owns 1,846 shares of the medical instruments supplier’s stock worth $59,000 after buying an additional 590 shares in the last quarter.
-State of Wyoming bought a new position in DENTSPLY SIRONA in the 2nd quarter worth approximately $116,000.
-Finally, Covestor Ltd boosted its stake in DENTSPLY SIRONA by 97.8% during the 1st quarter.
-Covestor Ltd now owns 3,198 shares of the medical instruments supplier’s stock valued at $157,000 after purchasing an additional 1,581 shares in the last quarter.
-95.70% of the stock is owned by institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+MetLife Investment Management LLC boosted its stake in DENTSPLY SIRONA by 23.1% during the 1st quarter.
+MetLife Investment Management LLC now owns 59,453 shares of the medical instruments supplier’s stock worth $2,926,000 after purchasing an additional 11,156 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in shares of DENTSPLY SIRONA by 6.6% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 29,250 shares of the medical instruments supplier’s stock worth $1,440,000 after buying an additional 1,811 shares during the period.
+Raymond James Trust N.A. increased its stake in shares of DENTSPLY SIRONA by 61.7% during the first quarter.
+Raymond James Trust N.A. now owns 7,042 shares of the medical instruments supplier’s stock worth $346,000 after buying an additional 2,687 shares during the period.
+Dimensional Fund Advisors LP increased its stake in shares of DENTSPLY SIRONA by 6.9% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,833,372 shares of the medical instruments supplier’s stock worth $90,243,000 after buying an additional 117,571 shares during the period.
+Finally, Sei Investments Co. increased its stake in shares of DENTSPLY SIRONA by 18.9% during the first quarter.
+Sei Investments Co. now owns 468,759 shares of the medical instruments supplier’s stock worth $23,090,000 after buying an additional 74,629 shares during the period.
+95.70% of the stock is owned by hedge funds and other institutional investors.

 DENTSPLY SIRONA Inc manufactures and sells various dental products and technologies for professional dental market worldwide.
 The company operates through two segments, Technologies & Equipment, and Consumables.
 The Technologies & Equipment segment provides dental equipment, such as treatment centers, imaging equipment, motorized dental handpieces, and other instruments for dental practitioners and specialists; dental CAD/CAM technologies for dental offices to support various digital dental procedures, including dental restorations; dentist-directed aligner solutions, SureSmile, and direct-to-consumer clear aligner solutions, as well as high frequency vibration technology device; implants; and urology catheters and other healthcare-related consumable products.